icon

 8. Additional drivers: A policy that includes Secondary drivers will expand your vehicle's coverage, but it also means you'll pay more.

-9. Bundle your insurance: Bundling insurance, such as home and car, is an easy way to save anywhere from 5%-15% on your premiums.
+9. Bundle your insurance: You can bundle your home insurance with your car insurance for an easy way to save anywhere from 5%-15% on your premiums.

 More goes into determining the premiums you pay than what's listed above.
 This list calls out some of the most influential factors Ontario car insurance providers use.